blockaj/Getting-Started-with-apostrophe-sandbox/README.md

   		},
 As you may have guessed, this is where you specify all of the different page templates in apostrophe.
 The `name` is the name of the html file stored in `view/pages/`.
 Here, you can delete everything except for the home template that looks like `{ name: 'home', label: 'Home Page' }`.

+###File clean-up
-5. Now that you've deleted all of the templates in `app.js` you need to delete all of them in the apostrophe-sandbox directory.
+1. Now that you've deleted all of the templates in `app.js` you need to delete all of them in the apostrophe-sandbox directory.
 Go into the `views/pages` directory in apostrophe-sandbox.
 You can delete the following files:
  *	 blocks.html
  *	 company.html
  *	 default.html